selcuksarikoz/git-orbit/README.md

 Access these commands via the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) or Context Menus:

 - `GitOrbit: Chat with AI` - Ask about a specific commit or your current changes.
+- `GitOrbit: Generate Commit Message` - Generate a smart commit message for your staged changes.
 - `GitOrbit: Check for Code Smells` - Analyze your active workspace for issues.
 - `GitOrbit: Cherry Pick` - Cherry pick commits easily.
 - `GitOrbit: Checkout Commit` - Checkout any commit in a detached HEAD state.